 TGbc Editor: please update the following paragraph in this subclause as shown below:

-The Frame Tx Time Present subfield is set to 1 when the Frame Tx Time [2055]Field is carried in the frame.
+The Frame Tx Time Present subfield is set to 1 when the Frame Tx Time [2055]field is carried in the frame.
 Otherwise, the subfield is set to 0.